LDubya/OpenKeyNav/README.md

 ## Research and recognition

-- Harvard Innovation Labs featured the project in [*Harvard Startup Spotlight: OpenKeyNav*](https://www.youtube.com/watch?v=xIShByl7baE) and an [OpenKeyNav creator profile](https://www.instagram.com/p/C_1Fl9GJSUq/).
+- Harvard Innovation Labs featured the project in an [OpenKeyNav video profile](https://www.youtube.com/watch?v=xIShByl7baE) and an [OpenKeyNav creator profile](https://www.instagram.com/p/C_1Fl9GJSUq/).
 - The preprint [*Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools*](https://osf.io/preprints/osf/3wjsa) was presented at the AccessViz workshop at IEEE VIS 2024.
 [Watch the AccessViz presentation](https://www.youtube.com/watch?v=qWbKjQ_Behk).
 - The preprint describes research funded by the National Institutes of Health through Harvard University's HIDIVE Lab.